rixx/books.rixx.de/data/reviews/terry-pratchett/mort/index.md

   rating: 3
 ---

-Mort was really good for me at the time, but looking back, I'm a bit less of a fan.
+Mort was really good for me at the time, but looking back, I'm less of a fan.
 Still a good book, of course, just a long way off the Discworld's best.
 Extremely good for being only number 4 in the series, of course!